rahmnathan/WeatherDisplay/README.md

 2) Create a weatherdisplay.properties file under the WeatherDisplay/Executable/src/main/resources/  directory

-3) Enter properties as follows with no spaces: start=(commute-start-coordinates) end=(commute-end-coordinates) key=(google-maps-key)
+3) Enter properties as follows, each on their own line, with no spaces:

+  start=(commute-start-coordinates)

+  end=(commute-end-coordinates)

+  key=(google-maps-key)

   weatherKey=(open-weather-map-key)

   cityID=(open-weather-map-city-ID)

 4) Save the file